 A plan that blends elements of the two referenced above is the "Aggregate Deductible Plan," sometimes known as a "Self-Insured Retention (SIR)" plan.
 This plan has gained tremendous popularity over the years and is a great option for institutions that have fluctuating claims totals.
 With this plan an "aggregate deductible" (or ceiling) is set.
 This represents the maximum amount that you would self-insure before the insurance company steps in and pays 100% of claims.
 Simply put, your institution would pay for every claim out of pocket (with the help of a third party administrator) until the total claims (aggregate) meets the set "aggregate deductible," also known as the "attachment point."
 Once the attachment point has been met, the insurance carrier will commence paying all claims for the remainder of the policy.
 With regards to the upfront cost of this plan design, the insurance carrier still has some risk (your institution exceeding the attachment point) and therefore has to charge a small premium for that risk.
 The premium plus administrative fees (associated with having a TPA manage the plan and pay claims) are considered the hard/fixed costs of an "aggregate deductible plan."
 There are two main benefits of this type of plan.
 First, because the "attachment point" and fixed costs are known in advance, the athletic department can easily budget for athletic insurance.
 And second, other than the expense of the hard costs, if you have a great year with very few claims (as was the case in 2019-20 following the COVID-19 cancellations), YOU reap the rewards.
 This differs from a fully insured model where the insurance carrier benefits - no premium is refunded - in the event of a good claims year.

-How many athletic insurance quotes will we provide for you to review each year?
+How many athletic insurance quotes will you provide us to review each year?

 If you are working with an insurance broker (like Dissinger Reed), you should be seeing quotes from multiple insurance carriers, on an annual basis.
 The specific carriers may change from year to year, but it is reasonable to expect and receive up to 12 unique options from your broker annually.
 This will allow you and your staff to truly evaluate what the marketplace deems as a reasonable and responsible annual premium, given your lost history and plan design, for your program.
 Instead of focusing solely on premium, it is important to evaluate (with broker expertise) the level of service that you will receive from the proposed claims payer, the network/discounts they can attain, and the long-term stability of the partnership.